 Information on admission

-Admission requirements for this master’s programme are a successful degree in a bachelor's or “Diplom” programme in Mechanical Engineering with 210 credits, in particular the bachelor’s programme in Mechanical Engineering at Nuremberg Tech, or an equivalent degree, as well as relevant professional experience in the field of Mechanical Engineering outside the university of at least one year, unless the university degree or the equivalent degree included a relevant practical period in the field of mechanical engineering of at least 20 weeks.
+Admission requirements for this master’s programme are a successful degree in a bachelor's or “Diplom” programme in Mechanical Engineering with 210 credits, in particular the bachelor’s programme in Mechanical Engineering at the Ohm, or an equivalent degree, as well as relevant professional experience in the field of Mechanical Engineering outside the university of at least one year, unless the university degree or the equivalent degree included a relevant practical period in the field of mechanical engineering of at least 20 weeks.
 Details of admission are regulated in the Study and Examination Regulations.

 Documentation of language proficiency: